-• Play the sound file (duration 30m39s).
+• Play the sound file

-[Music clip: From Haydn's Derbyshire Marches]
+[Music clip: From Haydn's Derbyshire March No. 2, organ version]

 01 — Intro.
 And Radio Derb is on the air!
 This is your epideictically genial host John Derbyshire with news from the four quarters of the compass.

 02 — Iowa straw poll.
 And the winner is … Michele Bachmann, with 28 percent of the vote.
 The result was very nearly a tie, Congressman Ron Paul pulling in 27 percent.

 Nobody else came anywhere much.
-Tim Pawlenty was third, but with a dismal 13 percent — so dismal, Pawlenty pulled out of the presidential contest that evening.
+Tim Pawlenty was third, but with a dismal 13 percent — so dismal, Pawlenty pulled out of the Presidential contest that evening.

 Mitt Romney wasn't on the ballot, though he got a few write-in votes anyway.
 In fact he got more votes as a write-in candidate than Jon Huntsman got as an actual candidate, causing TV lefty Jon Stewart to quip with malicious glee that the only Mormon on the ballot polled second among the Mormons.

-Hey, it all helps with fund-raising going forward — one reason Mitt Romney could afford to stay off the ballot: his fund-raising's going pretty nicely as things are.
+Hey, it all helps with fund-raising going forward — one reason Mitt Romney could afford to stay off the ballot: His fund-raising's going pretty nicely as things are.

 And as well as helping with fund-raising, the straw poll helps keep ideas out there.
-This is especially important in the case of the two winners, Mrs. Bachmann and Dr. Paul.
-Mrs. Bachmann's ideas are Tea-Party conservative; Dr. Paul's are ideological libertarian.
+This is especially important in the case of the two winners, Mrs Bachmann and Dr Paul.
+Mrs Bachmann's ideas are Tea-Party conservative; Dr Paul's are ideological libertarian.

-So far as the latter is concerned, Dr. Paul has no hope of winning the presidency because, as Charles Krauthammer noted, this is not a libertarian nation.
+So far as the latter is concerned, Dr Paul has no hope of winning the Presidency because, as Charles Krauthammer noted, this is not a libertarian nation.
 Or as I had expressed it somewhat more bluntly on Radio Derb a couple of days earlier, quote:

 Here is the blogger identified only as "W.W." on The Economist website.
 He is by no means, by no means, a Ron Paul supporter, but he concedes this, long quote:

-Ron Paul is a goofily avuncular non-comformist ideologue who speaks unutterable truths about American foreign policy and delivers incessant indignant harangues about the monetary system that approximately no one in the media understands.
+Ron Paul is a goofily avuncular non-conformist ideologue who speaks unutterable truths about American foreign policy and delivers incessant indignant harangues about the monetary system that approximately no one in the media understands.
 I think Mr Paul's influence on the ideological cast of American conservatism has been underestimated and underreported, but to take even his influence, if not his candidacy, more seriously would require the talking haircuts and the newspaper typing corps to wrestle with a charged set of geopolitical and economic topics they would rather continue helping Americans not understand.
 So Ron Paul's a proven loser we can neglect with a clear conscience.

-In any case, the cup of victory was snatched from Mrs. Bachmann's lips on Saturday even as she bent to sip from it.
+In any case, the cup of victory was snatched from Mrs Bachmann's lips on Saturday even as she bent to sip from it.
 On the very day of her straw poll victory, Texas Governor Rick Perry announced that he is in the race.
 Some fast polling showed him already out ahead of the field — ahead of both Bachmann and Romney.
 The graybeards of political commentary shook their heads knowingly and murmured, "Ah, wait till they get to know him."